3r1ccc/pytest.demo/tests/gmail/README.md

 -------------
 	Create an AVD created and run it.
 	Install Gmail from http://opengapps.org/
-        Sign in an Gmail in Gmail app
+	Sign in an Gmail account in Gmail app

 Run check of appium-doctor
 --------------------------